 Our thanks go to the lady who arranged for the church to be unlocked for us so we could take these photographs of the inside.
 The welcome was matched by her obvious enthusiasm for this ancient building and all it means to her and the village.

 Sadly, most of the photographs taken at this first visit are of poor quality.
 At that time we had a stills camera and a video camera that would capture a frame to use as a photograph.
 Apart from the expense of developing/printing costs, another problem with stills cameras is you cannot see at that moment in time if a photograph is in focus; quite a few of ours turned out to be somewhat hazy.
-The video camera shots are a very poor quality but at the time we used it to take 'free' photographs.
+The video camera shots are a very poor quality but at the time we used rather than have less photographs.

 Moving on to 2012, we re-visited Latton on two glorious spring days in March.
 This time armed with a digital camera!
 Although we have re-taken the outside shots, including the gravestones, alas the church was locked so we could not go inside.